sammeister/nanodegree-projects/nd-disaster-pipeline/README.md

 │   │── disaster_messages.csv
 │   │── process_data.py
 │   │── project_disaster.db
-├── exploration
 ├── models
 │   │── train_classifier.py
 ├── readme

 ```

-Project is made of 2 main folders:
+Project is made of 3 main folders:
 - `app` contains the Flask web app code.

 - `data` contains the source files(2) used in our ELT/ ML pipelines and the script processing and preparing the data used in our model.

 - `models` contains the script building and optimizing our model.

-- `requirements.txt` at the root of project, contains the packages to be installed to run the notebook.

 - `readme.md` at the root of project, describes the structure of the project.